BM285/DI_ABAP_Integration/exercises/ex1/README.md

 After having completed the steps in the first (ABAP) part we will have created two new delta-enabled custom ABAP CDS Views on our SAP S/4HANA system.
 Our goal is to leverage these CDS Views later on to access the Customer and Sales Order data of the Enterprise Procurement Model (our demo dataset) from Pipelines in SAP Data Intelligence.<br><br>

 We are now going to create a CDS (Core Data Services) View using ABAP Development Tools (ADT).
-In our specific case, it will be a CDS View to access data of the EPM table SNWD_BPA, which contains the Business Partner record set.
-The object names in the screenshots may be different from the names proposed in the text.
-Please follow the text based instructions.
+In our specific case, it will be a CDS View to access data of the EPM table SNWD_BPA, which contains the Business Partner record set.<br>

+The object names in the screenshots may be different from the names proposed in the text. **Please follow the text based instructions**.<br>

 1. Create a CDS View
 In the context menu of your package choose ***New*** and then choose ***Other ABAP Repository Object***.<br><br>